markjfisher/fujinet-config-ng/testing/bdd-testing/README.md

 ## Future plans

-- Integration with Altirra maybe?
+- Integration with Altirra if possible for step debugging on fully emulated Atari, not just 6502, with screen handling.
-- Examples of working with the ASM code properly, not copying small bits of code into tests.
+- Loading Atari ROM files into emulator?